 I am a movement artist and filmmaker creating deeply collaborative, multidisciplinary performances that prioritize the body as my primary research site, utilizing improvisation as both a generative tool and a performance practice.
 Each work yields its own unique process that includes thematic research and active engagement with cameras, costume and material objects, sound and site/place, resulting in an integrated bricolage of multiple logics existing at once, a new logic, forms yet unseen.

-Along with visionary artist-activist Quintan Ana Wikswo, Shilling co-founded the interdisciplinary company FIELDSHIFT | FURTHER.
-Through highly collaborative team work, the company creates original site-specific works at locations where ecological and human rights trauma has taken place.
+With Quintan Wikswo and our company FIELDSHIFT | FURTHER (2011 – 2015), I created original site-specific works at locations where ecological and human rights trauma has taken place.
+FIELDSHIFT brought together artists and communities – engaging original poetry, visual art, movement, music, film and performance – to illuminate and explore the aftermath and consequence of human and ecological violence, trauma and atrocity.
 The resulting works are voyages between artists and audiences – opportunities to contemplate, perceive and address the matrix of time, place, and trauma.

 Along with Ann Robideaux (ann and alexx makes dances, 2004-2010), I sought out sites with complex histories, inhabiting their resonant past, allowing architecture and location to reveal themselves, creating living spaces that audiences were invited to step into.